kishanrajeev/PicSolve/README.md

 # SmartSnap

-Use AI to extract and answer questions from any image
+A web-based application that uses AI to extract and answer questions from any image.

+## Features

+* Extract text from images.
+* Answer questions about images.

+## Getting Started

+1. Install the SmartSnap app on your Android device.
+2. Click the "Take a Picture" button to take a picture or select an image from your gallery.
+3. SmartSnap will extract text from the image and answer any questions you ask about it.
+4. You can also ask follow up questions.

-## Status and Images
+## Screenshots

-This project is being actively developed and maintained by Kishan Rajeev.

 <table>
   <tr>